agencyenterprise/tangier-auto-tagging-v2/ReadMe.md

 * [Service](https://huggingface.co/case-studies/aws/musixmatch) called musixmatch which could be a potential low cost commercial service that we could use to label our segments.

 ### Spike on feature engineering with librosa
-see feature_engineering.ipynb for more details on that.
+see `feature_engineering.ipynb` for more details on that.

-## Installation in runpod
+## Runpod experiments
+During the spike several models were explored.
+Of note were the speechbrain and the jaml models.

+### Speechbrain model
+One potential model that was explored was [speechbrain music emotion detection model](https://huggingface.co/speechbrain/emotion-recognition-wav2vec2-IEMOCAP).
+This one showed a lot of promise but only captured 4 moods: `happy`, `angry`, `neutral`, `sad`

+### JMLA Model
+This [model](https://huggingface.co/UniMus/OpenJMLA) read in a These models are best run on
 Mac
 `brew install sox`

 Linux
+For the jmla
 ```
 apt update
 apt install python3.9